swipswaps/objectiv-analytics/bach/docs/README.md

   make clean html
 ```
 3. Push generated docs to docusaurus:
-   1. Make sure to have a checkout of objectiv/objectiv.io, on the correct branch.
+   1. Make sure to have a checkout of objectiv/objectiv.io.
    2. Run:
 ```bash
    python generate.py
 ```

 This process will generate and push the html files to docusaurus.
-How to run / publish the website is detailed in the
+How to run / publish the website is
-respective readme
+detailed in the respective readme.

+---
+**NOTE**

+The generation script does not remove any files that were previously generated.
+If you rerun the script,
+either make sure you manually delete any removed files from your branch manually, or start on a clean
+branch/PR.

+---